egg curry for IBS

 • Meal Timing: Lunch only (avoid heavy meals at night if you have IBS)

-• Side Options: Cucumber raita (without garlic), sautéed lauki or ridge gourd
+• Side Options: Cucumber raita (without garlic), sautéed lauki or ridge gourd.

 IBS-Friendly Swaps